Southbridge Evening News Article - March 5, 2004

 For that reason, he has installed the current exhibition at the

-Edwards Library.
-The exhibition is open during library hours.
+Jacob Edwards Library.
+The exhibition is open during library

-Whitney maintains a web site and fields queries from specialists
+hours.
+For now, Whitney maintains a web site and fields queries

-employee reunion in the fall.
-The last reunion, which he helped
+the fall.
+The last reunion, which he helped organize, was in May

 Whitney is hoping someone in Southbridge will provide some clues to the location of the boy reading a book and the fashionable girl in the red cloche hat.“Where is she now?”
 Whitney said.
 “There are a lot of people who would like to know.”
 Norman Rockwell Museum is open daily from 10 a.m. to 4 p.m.
 Admission is $12 for adults, $7 for students, and free for visitors 18 and under.
 Rockwell’s original Stockbridge studio, located on the Museum grounds, is open May through October.